Control-Oriented Deep Space Communications For Unmanned Space Exploration: System Model

 \section{System Model}

-As shown in Fig. \ref{model}, we consider a ``mother-daughter structure" in unmanned space exploration.
-The mother spacecraft is located in the planet's orbit and carries advanced sensing, communication and computing modules.
-In every control cycle, it senses system states, calculates control commands and distributes these commands to daughter probes.
-The daughter probes then take control actions.
+In Fig. \ref{model}, we present the model of the ``mother-daughter system".
+The mother spacecraft is located in the planet's orbit and carries advanced sensing, communication, and computing modules.
+In each control cycle, it senses system states, calculates control commands and distributes these commands to daughter probes for actions.
 Working in a cyclical manner, they synergically form multiple $\mathbf{SC^3}$ loops.
-In addition, there exists a communication link between the spacecraft and Earth.
-The spacecraft receives telemetry, tracking, and command and sends the collected data back via this link.
-We assume this ``mother-daughter structure" includes $K$ $\mathbf{SC}^3$ loops.
-Each $\mathbf{SC}^3$ loop operates an LQR-based controller to execute a control-type subtask.
-For the $k$th $\mathbf{SC}^3$ loop at time index $i$, we apply the following state-space equation to characterize the relationship between the system dynamics and the control behavior of the daughter probe
+The mother spacecraft also maintains a communication link with the Earth, which serves for TT\&C purposes and sends crucial data back to the Earth.
+We assume that this ``mother-daughter system" includes $K$ $\mathbf{SC^3}$ loops.
+Each $\mathbf{SC^3}$ loop operates an LQR-based controller to execute a control-type task.
+For the $k$ th $\mathbf{SC^3}$ loop at time index $i$, we use the following linear time-invariant equation to model the dynamics of the controlled system,